The Only Tieks Review You Need

-Fabulous, luxurious, foldable ballet flats
+Fabulous, luxurious, foldable, Italian leather ballet flats

-But Ange, you must be saying as I did when I saw the price tag, why would I want to pay $165+ for flats?!
+“But Ange,” you must be saying as I did when I saw the price tag, “why would I want to pay $165+ for flats?!”

 First of all, Oprah does.
 And you know if Oprah is doing something, that means it’s more than good enough for the rest of us, am I right?
-(Put it out of your head that Oprah could afford to buy up all the Tieks in existence and just stick with me for a second…)
+(Put it out of your head that Oprah could literally afford to buy all the Tieks in existence and just stick with me for a second…)

 Opening my Tieks was an event!

-I waited several days with the nondescript white box sitting on my desk so I could really savor the process of digging into my new luxury shoes.
+I waited several days with the nondescript white box sitting on my desk so I could really savor the process of digging into my new luxury Tieks shoes.
 Before I even made it to the shoes, I was smitten by the adorable turquoise box – tell me what girl doesn’t get a little fluttery about a turquoise/blue box — wrapped with a cute flowery bow.